 replyTo - the confirmed, failed, or error message will be sent back to this location.
 The contents of the endpoint do not need to be validated, the PA SOULD check the presence of data in the replyTo field.
 The replyTo field may left empty to indicate the need to synchronous operation.

-Reservation – if the reservation parameters are not present then the message is rejected.
+Operation Body – if the operation (e.g resv.rq, provision.req) and corresponding parameters are not present then the message is rejected.

 requesterNSA and providerNSA – MUST be present for processing to proceed.
 The providerNSA must resolve to an NSnetwork in topology.
 Also, the providerNSA MUST be the NSnetwork that the NSA is managing or the message will be rejected.